Tealii/web_project_4/README.md

 ### Description

-* Webpage that allows users to update name and about info.
+Webpage that allows users to edit name and about info, as well as add new place cards with chossen image and title.

 ### Technologies used